 Lost your ticket?

-There will be lockers available online and at the event.
-There is enough space in one locker for 2/3 ppl.
+Lockers will be available for purchase online and at the event.
+There’s enough space in one locker for 2/3 ppl.
 Once again, we advise dressing in layers.

 Consumption tokens can be purchased using cash, PIN or credit card.

 It is not possible to refund the tokens or use them at an upcoming event.